vjousse/blog-nikola/tech/elm-europe-2017-what-can-we-do-better.md

 .. type: text
 -->

-Last week, I went to the first Elm only conference ever: Elm Europe 2017 in Paris.
+Last week, I went to my first Elm-only conference ever: Elm Europe 2017 in Paris.
 At first, I was very excited about it but, in the end, I couldn't help myself but thinking: __we can do better__ next year.
 Let's discuss why.

 <!-- TEASER_END -->